jaca230/hdsoc_daq_manual/docs/software_dependencies.md

 ### Installation Guide

-This should be automatically installed when installing the [ATAR DAQ midas frontend](software.md#atar_daq).
+This should be automatically installed when installing the [HDSoC DAQ midas frontend](software.md#hdsoc_daq).
 If you want to manually install, see [reflect-cpp's installation guide](https://rfl.getml.com/install/#option-2-compilation-using-cmake).
 I suggest compiling using cmake.

 ---